Old Grand National Bet Paid by William Hill

 Bob Holmes finally split the £130 winning bet three ways for the Next Grand National, His wife Nancy put a bet on Definitely Red, his sister-in-law backed the horse Ucello Conti and Bob backed the horse named Blaklion but none of them won unfortunately!

-Return to Horse Racing from Grand National Bet
+Return to A Horse Racing History from Grand National Bet

 Horse Racing Blogs